wangzhefeng/wangzhefeng.github.io/content/post/2024-03-23-ted-how-to-calm-your-anxiety/index.md

 You know when you get that <span style='border-bottom:1.5px dashed red;'>ambiguous</span> email from your boss and you start to feel sweaty palms and that empty, freaked out sensation in your stomach?
 Welcom back, anxiety.
 Most of us think of anxiety as a bad thing, something to be avoided at all costs.
 But what if it weren't?
 What if you could take all of that energy racing around your brain and your body and transform it into something helpful?

-Golbal anxiety levels,, both the clinical kind and what I call the everyday kind, have increased tremendously in recent years.
+Global anxiety levels, both the clinical kind and what I call the everyday kind, have increased tremendously in recent years.
 And many of us are noticing this at work.
 We might think of anxiety as something that we'd rather just leave on the side of the road if we could.
 But anxiety is an important tool that arose during our evolution that we use to avoid danger.